What age should you start training your gundog puppy?

 There are articles on this website about the importance of building retrieving desire carefully and not instilling steadiness too young.
 You can find out more on this page: Building and maintaining retrieving desire in your gundog

-There is no doubt that gundog training methods have changed a lot since the 1970s.
 When I first began spaniel training thirty-five years ago, slapping, scruff-shaking and worse, were common practice.

 The training process was a tough one for the young dog.
 Advice to hold off on this process until the puppy was mature, was sound.
 Using a lot of physical punishment and intimidation on a young puppy was quite rightly considered inappropriate.

-And so puppies were not started on their training until they were mentally tough enough to be able to cope with the ‘corrections’ that were inherent in the process.
+And so puppies were not started on their training until they were considered mentally tough enough to be able to cope with the ‘corrections’ that were inherent in the process.

 Many trainers are benefitting from an increasingly widespread understanding of how dogs learn, and how to train using predominantly rewards rather than corrections.
-Spaniel work can be more challenging in this respect, but even here, many trainers have changed their methods somewhat over the years.

-A professional gundog trainer even today, is often under pressure to produce results quickly.
-But many ordinary gundog owners are happy to take a bit longer over their training and to use less punishment.
 And one of the key advantages of these more gentle techniques is that there is no real minimum age limit when training can or should begin, provided that care is taken to maintain a happy attitude in the puppy and to avoid crushing his drive to retrieve.

 Just because you can